 |Scientific Name||Daubentonia madagascariensis|

-This underwater monster lives in an abyss between 1000 and 3000 meters of the Atlantic Ocean.
-The male monkfish is small compared to the female monkfish with measurements of male fish 3 cm, and the female fish 20 cm.
+This underwater monster lives in an abyss 1000 and 3000 meters from the Atlantic Ocean.
+The male monkfish is small compared to the female monkfish, with measurements of the male fish at 3 cm and the female fish at 20 cm.

 It was only possible to capture the monkfish in its natural environment at the end of 2014: with the help of an underwater robot in Monterey Bay.

 American scientists made rare footage of one of the varieties of this terrible fish – the black anglerfish Johnson.
-Angler fish can grow up to 1.5 m in length and, despite their razor-sharp teeth and powerful jaw, usually swallows their prey whole.
+Angler fishes, 1.5 m in length, swallow their prey whole even though they have a powerful jaw with razor-sharp teeth.

 |Scientific Name||Lophius piscatorius|